 This setting controls the character encoding of the byte-port.
 For bidirectional byteports, the character encoding for input and output is set.
 To set each direction separately the keywords input-char-encoding: and output-char-encoding: must be used instead of char-encoding:.
-The default value of this setting is operating system dependent, but this can be overridden through the runtime options (see Chapter 4 [Runtime options], page 23).
+The default value of this setting depends on how the runtime system was configured but typically UTF-8 is used.
+The default can be overridden through various runtime options (see Chapter 4 [Runtime options], page 27), such as '-:file-settings=...' and '-:io-settings=...'.
 The following encodings are supported: